Systemism

 Economics | Individuals | Groups | Societies |

-Technology | Components | Sub-assemblies | Devices |
+Technology | Components | Sub-assemblies | Interfaces |

 Software | Low-level code | High-level code | User interfaces |

-In summary, there is sometimes a question of the form "what $x_1$ is the cause of $x_0$?":
+In summary, we often have questions of the form "what $x_1$ is the cause of $x_0$?":

 $$x_1? \to x_0$$

-The $x_0$ could be a scientific observation, a desirable state-of-affairs or a problem to fix at the macro
+The $x_0$ could be a scientific observation, a personal goal, or a problem to

-In analysis the causes at the micro-level are identified.
+In analysis, the causes or preconditions at the micro-level are identified.
 For example, a specimen known to exhibit an effect of interest is scrutinised with special instruments.
 To explain why salt has an associated taste we might measure its chemical dissociation in saliva, which enables the transmission of signals to the brain.
 Salts may be observed to have different intensities of saltiness, prompting measurement of conductivity as the different salts dissolve into solution.

 $$ \Huge {{Salt \atop \downarrow} \atop Na^+ } {{\to \atop \ } \atop \to} {{taste \atop \uparrow} \atop signal} $$